-5 Constellations That Are Easy to Find at Our Smoky Mountain Campground
+5 Easy Star Constellations to Find at Our Smoky Mountain Campground

 One of the best parts about staying at the Pigeon River Campground is camping under the stars!
 Since our campground is near the Great Smoky Mountains National Park and on the border of Cherokee National Forest, there is no light pollution to spoil your view of the night sky!
 This makes our campground the perfect place to spot some fascinating constellations!
-Here are 5 constellations that are easy to find while stargazing at our Smoky Mountain campground:
+Here are 5 easy star constellations to find while stargazing at our Smoky Mountain campground:

 1. The Big Dipper